Climate change means more home buyouts ahead. A new study shows they can worsen inequality

 That pattern is visible in the $75 million Florida buyout program set up after Hurricane Irma.
 The cash is from the U.S. Department of Housing and Urban Development, not FEMA, so it doesn’t fall in the same category as the buyouts the study reviewed.

-After Hurricane Harvey, Houston’s Harris County has a record-breaking 2,190 FEMA-funded buyouts.
+Including a surge after Hurricane Harvey, Houston’s Harris County has reached a record-breaking 2,190 FEMA-funded buyouts since the program began.

 Miami-Dade has only ever done two FEMA-funded buyouts, both of which were in North Miami.
 One of those buyouts is being turned into a demonstration park that absorbs extra floodwater as a way to protect the low-lying community from the impacts of sea rise.